rachruby/rachruby/README.md

- 👋 Hi, I'm Ruitong, a First Year Computer Engineering Student @ UWaterloo who likes technology.
+ 👋 Hi, I'm Ruitong, an incoming second year Computer Engineering Student @ UWaterloo who likes technology.
  🌱 I like to compete in hackathons during my free time :D
  📌 I hope to gain experience through my personal projects and apply my creativity and artistic skills to create designs and programs that will brighten your day